safarov-matrix/pcsaft-critical-points/README.md

 # Citation

-If you use this repository in your research, please cite it as follows:
+If you use this repository, please ensure you cite the work as follows:

 Safarov, M., Jayaprakash, V., Wu, C., & Li, H. (2025). *Numerically Stable Determination of Mixture Critical Points and Loci with PC-SAFT EOS*.
 The Journal of Supercritical Fluids. https://doi.org/10.1016/j.supflu.2025.106817